SEO & Visibility

 • Use geo, address, priceRange and openingHours in your JSON-LD

-Businesses with fully optimized Google Business Profiles receive 70% more website visits than unoptimized profiles.
+“Businesses with fully optimised Google Business Profiles get 70% more website visits than unoptimised profiles.”

 — Greg Gifford, Director of Search at Wikimotive

-5. Reviews, reputation, and sentiment analysis
+5. Reviews, reputation and sentiment analysis

-• Actively request reviews after every project.
+• Actively ask for reviews after every assignment

-Reviews are the new form of word-of-mouth marketing – 85% of consumers trust online reviews as much as personal recommendations.
+“Reviews are the new form of word-of-mouth marketing - 85% of consumers trust online reviews as much as personal recommendations.”

 — Darren Shaw, Founder of Whitespark